NREL/HPC/general/intermediate/software-environment-basics/conda-how-to.md

 ## How to use conda on peregrine
-Anaconda provides python functionality on peregrine.
-The default environment contains commonly used mathematic and scientific libraries optimized with the MKL.
+Anaconda provides python functionality on Eagle.
+The default environment contains commonly used mathematic and scientific libraries optimized with MKL.
 Any additional libraries can be installed with a custom environment.

 ```
 module purge; module load conda